-in the cerebral cortex.
+The closed-loop nature of the FEM mode of the version subsystem can be depicted in a simplified block diagram (Fig. 7) containing only primary signal paths and lacking the paths containing the control signals that appear to be necessary to simulate known ocular motor responses of both normals and those with dysfunction due to either congenital or acquired conditions.
+The conjugate retinal error signal, representing a discrepancy between target and eye position, is sensed in the cerebral cortex.
 Signals derived from this information are used in the brain stem to generate the neural command to the ocular motor neurons necessary for the FEM, which moves the eye to its new position, thereby reducing the retinal error to zero (foveal fixation).

-The FEM subsystem can be modeled as a discontinuous or, more specifically, sampled-data control system in which visual information is used during sample intervals (intermittent sampling).
+The FEM subsystem can be modeled as a discontinuous or, more specifically, a sampled-data control system in which visual information is used during sample intervals (intermittent sampling).
 Between samples, new visual information, although perceived, cannot be used to modify any eye movement decisions.
-The study of patients with pathologically slow saccades has revealed that under these conditions it is possible to modify a saccade in flight based on new visual information.22 A detailed presentation of the control system analysis of the various types of eye movements is beyond the scope of this chapter.
+The study of patients with pathologically slow saccades has revealed that under these conditions it is possible to modify a saccade in flight based on new visual information.33 A detailed presentation of the control-system analysis of the various types of eye movements is beyond the scope of this chapter.